liviorobaldo/jurisin2025/README.md

 </p>

 <p align="justify">
 This repository contains the computational ontology proposed in the paper as well as all examples shown and discussed therein.
 This ontology extends <a href="https://github.com/liviorobaldo/conflict-tolerantDeonticTraditionalScheme">the ontology defined in this other GitHub repository</a>.
-Therefore, the reader, besides downloading the files from this GitHub, must also download the file:
+Therefore,besides downloading the files from this GitHub, you must also download the file:
 </p>
 <p align="center">
   <a href="https://github.com/liviorobaldo/conflict-tolerantDeonticTraditionalScheme/blob/main/ctDTS.ttl">https://github.com/liviorobaldo/conflict-tolerantDeonticTraditionalScheme/blob/main/ctDTS.ttl</a>